agileware/civicrm-end-user-guide/docs/the-user-interface/searching-url-support.md

 # URL Filter Support In Searches

 In some cases it is possible to bookmark search URLs with parameters in them in order to quickly re-access searches.
+This page refers to advanced search and component searches (e.g 'Find Contributions').
+Discussion about url filtering in search kit is on the [search kit page.](../the-user-interface/search-kit/)

 The parameters that are accepted by CiviCRM has been changing across versions.
 However, we have been standardising our approach and the parameters documented here have been added in a standardised manner and can be expected to work going forwards.
 Testing has been done on 5.20 & 5.21 but some of these parameters are available in earlier versions.